shidhincr/shidhincr.github.com/source/_posts/2014-02-11-mastering-the-scope-of-a-directive-in-angularjs.markdown

 ##What are Directives

 Directives are one of the most powerful features of AngularJs.
-You can imagine them as the building blocks ( aka re-usable components ) of any AngularJs application.
-Mastering the entire directives, is strictly out of topic for this article.
-For that purpose, I would really recommend this [book](http://www.packtpub.com/angularjs-directives/book) as it has covered the nuts and bolts of them.
+You can imagine them as building blocks ( aka re-usable components ) of any AngularJs application.
+Mastering the entire directives, is totally out of this article's scope.
+For that, I would really recommend this [book](http://www.packtpub.com/angularjs-directives/book); it covered the nuts and bolts of them.
 And here, we'll discussing a small part of the directives called : "**Directive scope**".
 <!--more-->

 ## Scopes in AngularJS

-Unlike the other MVC frameworks, AngularJs doesn't have any `model` classes or functions to create `model` objects.
+Unlike the other MVC frameworks, AngularJs doesn't have specific classes or functions to create `model` objects.
 Instead, AngularJs extended the plain JavaScript object with custom methods and properties.
-This special object, also known as the `scope` in AngularJs terms; It works as a glue between the view and other parts ( directives, controllers and services ) of the AngularJs application.
+This is known as the `scope` in AngularJs terms.
+The `scope` works as a glue between the view and other parts ( directives, controllers and services ) inside the AngularJs application.

 Whenever the AngularJs application is bootstrapped, a `rootScope` object is created.
-All the scopes created by controllers,directives,services are always inherited from this `rootScope`.
-This pattern is applicable to any nested controllers, directives added inside any controllers..etc.
-The point you need to remember is, `scopes` will be nested inside the AngularJs application and it'll always start from the `rootScope`.
-Before going to the next section, get a good grasp on how `scope` works.
-See this link :  [Scopes in AngularJS](https://github.com/angular/angular.js/wiki/Understanding-Scopes).
+All the scopes created by controllers, directives, services are prototypically inherited from `rootScope`.
+See this link :  [Scopes in AngularJS](https://github.com/angular/angular.js/wiki/Understanding-Scopes) to know how `scope` inheritance works.
+This will really help for the upcoming sections.

 ##Scope inside a directive

 ***Note**: This section assumes you've prior knowledge of creating  a simple directive*

 All directives always have a scope associated with it.
-This scope object can be accessed inside the directive's link function.
-Same way, all the methods and properties of the scope will be available inside the directive's template also.
-By default, a directive will not have it's own scope.
+A directive's link function, and template will have access to all properties and methods of its scope.
+And by default, unless explicitly set, a directive will not have it's own scope.
 So the directive will share the the same scope of it's parent ( Controller scope ) where it's been used.
-But there's always we can force the directive to create a new scope by changing it's directive definition object.
+This default behavior can be changed through directive definition object.
 A `directive definition object` ( let's call it as  *DDO* ) is used to configure a directive when it's defined –– to know more about it check AngularJs docs about directives [link](http://docs.angularjs.org/guide/directive).
 The *DDO* has a  property called `scope` and this is used for setting the scope of the directive.
 Let's see the example below:

 ```javascript
 	var app = angular.module("test",[]);